-Because the Patio Slide Ezzz adds the height to your door with the extra track and Teflon sliders, make sure you have at least 6mm free gap space at the top of your glass, wood or aluminum sliding patio door.
+Because the Patio Slide Ezzz adds height to your door with the extra track and Teflon sliders, make sure you have at least 6mm free gap space at the top of your glass, wood, or aluminum sliding patio door.

 If you use spaces to level your door this gap will decrease further.

 The other problem I had, was due to the thickness of the Door Teflon sliders, which were screw mounted on the sliding door.
 It caused the door to not close and lock properly.
 A simple fix was to just route out a small section on the bottom of either the door or the door frame.
 This made the door sit flush when closing.

 If you have added in extra spaces your door lock may be now miss-aligned and not close and lock.
 This can be fixed by adjusting your sliding door latch.
 We replaced our sliding door latch with a Lockwood Onyx with great results.